L13/vscode-js-snippets/README.md

 ## What's new in L13 JS Snippets 0.15.0

-- Added support for JSON.
+- Added support for JSON and JSONC.
 - Added support for JavaScript React and TypeScript React.

 ## Index